Ozi-cheri/auto-sphere/README.md

 # Testing

-Please [click here](testing.md) to read more about testing of the AutoSphere app.
+For all testing of the autosphere site, please kindly visit [TESTING.md](TESTING.md) file.